Skip to main content

 With the adoption of Parks for All of Us and Build Better SD, all new development within the City of San Diego is assessed for development impact fees based on the resolutions adopted for Citywide DIF for Parks, Mobility, Fire and Libraries.
 Development Impact Fees are now assessed on a citywide basis and deposited into citywide DIF accounts based on asset types of Parks, Fire, Library and Mobility.
 The projects proposed in the Mobility Nexus study include roadway improvements, bicycle facilities, traffic signals, roundabouts, sidewalks, curb ramps, and ITS improvements.
 The Mobility Nexus focuses on key goals such as developing walkable communities, prioritizing transit, optimizing street and freeway systems, incorporating intelligent transportation systems, managing transportation demand, enhancing bicycling infrastructure, and planning for future mobility needs.
 The Nexus Studies for Parks, Libraries, and Fire-Rescue analyze existing levels of service and conditions against current standards to determine future facility needs.

 To determine a project’s Citywide Park, Fire-Rescue, Library, and Mobility DIF, enter the project’s assessor parcel number and development information into the Citywide DIF Calculator.
-Download the Citywide DIF Calculator below to obtain an estimate for the DIF fees.
-Projects with an application fee date before July 1,2023, will be offered the community DIF or Citywide DIF whichever is lower at the time of payment of the fees.
+To use the Citywide DIF Calculator, you will need to download the file, and once downloaded, you can easily estimate your DIFs.

 Citywide DIF Calculator